miciek/problem-hunting/README.md

 micio's problem-hunting
 =======================

 This is a Java project that is used by me in different algorithmic contests.
-It has solutions to different problem from:
+It has solutions to problems from:

 - http://uva.onlinejudge.org/
 - https://www.facebook.com/hackercup